Error handling and retries

 annotation and specifying the class of your custom implementation.

-Note that this class will need to provide an accessible no-arg constructor for automated
+Note that this class must provide an accessible no-arg constructor for automated

 instantiation.
 Additionally, your implementation can be automatically configured from an